kaygee/temi-callback/README.md

 # Temi Callback Mock Service

-I'm a callback mock service for https://www.temi.com/api.
+I'm a callback mock service for http://www.temi.com/api and http://www.rev.ai.
 It'll start up and listen on port 8080.
 Different paths return different HTTP status codes.
+I store jobs I've received in an in memory database and can return information on the jobs.

 I use an in-memory database to keep track of all the callback requests I get.